Important information about the 2021 ASB Polyfest Event

-The festival brings activities, amazing cultural food and craft stalls, invitation performances and special guests filling up the festival grounds.
-It will be an exciting, thrilling and memorable experience for all as we celebrate 45 years of what has become a key component in the Auckland Secondary Schools’ calendar.
+The festival brings activities, amazing cultural food and craft stalls, and special guests filling up the festival grounds.
+It will be an exciting, thrilling and memorable experience of what has become a key component in the Auckland Secondary Schools’ calendar.

 (Please refer to Entry Fees regarding registration costs and Entry Form Process)